List of road routes in South Australia: History

 Route numbers have been allocated to South Australia's roads since 1955, with the introduction of National Routes across all states and territories in Australia, symbolised by a white shield with black writing; National Route 1 ('Highway 1') was one of the best-known numbered national routes, due to its fame for circumnavigating the continent.

 In 1974, the National Highway network was defined, which allowed some existing National Routes to be upgraded to National Highways.
 These were marked with the same shield design as the National Routes, except for their gold-on-green colouring and the word NATIONAL added across the top.
-Unlike many other states, South Australia never adopted State Routes, although it allowed two Victorian rural State Routes to cross the border and terminate in locations within 20km of it when they were rolled out there in 1985.
+Unlike many other states, South Australia never adopted State Routes, although it allowed two Victorian rural State Routes to cross the border and terminate in locations within 20 km of it when they were rolled out there in 1985.

 In 1998, the state replaced its system of National Routes and National Highways with an alphanumeric route numbering system.
 Many existing numbered routes were allocated a letter (M, A or B) in addition to its number, with 'M' routes denoting freeways, 'A' routes denoting routes of state significance, and 'B' routes denoting routes of local significance.
 Instead of shields, route numbers are displayed as yellow text on green rectangular backgrounds, and has now become the sole route numbering system in the state.
 The changeover to alphanumeric routes was carried out from 1998 either by removing old "shield" coverplates installed on newer signs, or installing new alphanumeric coverplates on old shielded signs, adopting the same design as Victoria (which adopted its alphanumeric system a year previous).
-Trailblazers were introduced with alphanumeric routes in Adelaide's metropolitan area and the tourist areas of Victor Harbour and the Barossa Valley in 1998, with allocations extended to cover country areas in 1999.
+Trailblazers were introduced with alphanumeric routes in Adelaide's metropolitan area and the tourist areas of Victor Harbor and the Barossa Valley in 1998, with allocations extended to cover country areas in 1999.
 Former National Highways still retained their shield design (including NATIONAL markings) after conversion, but were modified in 2017 to remove them, bringing their design in line with the rest of the state.